-Education leaders and advocates are speaking out against Linda McMahon, President-elect Donald Trump’s pick for education secretary, as a sexual misconduct lawsuit involving the former CEO of World Wrestling Entertainment Inc. (WWE) garners increased interest.
+Education leaders and advocates are speaking out against Linda McMahon, President-elect Donald Trump’s pick to become education secretary, as a sexual misconduct lawsuit involving the former CEO of World Wrestling Entertainment Inc. (WWE) garners increased interest.

 In October, attorneys filed a civil lawsuit on behalf of five men accusing McMahon and her husband, WWE co-founder Vince McMahon, of ignoring the sexual abuse by a male WWE employee that they endured as teen boys during the 1980s and 1990s.
 The men worked as “ring boys” who set up and broke down wrestling rings at WWE matches.
 They allege that WWE officials knew about the abuse they experienced but did not intervene.